ie3-institute/simona/docs/readthedocs/config.md

 For the buying price, fees (in EUR/MWh) are added to the wholesale price and the tax is added on the total cost.
 Conversely, for the selling price, fees (in EUR/MWh) are subtracted from the wholesale price, and the tax is subtracted from the remaining amount.

+Find below an exemplary configuration for households in Dortmund, 2025.

 ```
 simona.input.prices.datasource = {
   buyingPrice = {